 6. NuCamp Cirrus 920

 Ohio-based NuCamp is known for producing some of the best looking, most innovative truck campers in the industry today.
-The Cirrus 920 continues this trend by offering several European innovations, including the Alde hydronic heating system, a whisper-quiet water heater furnace combination unit that saves on both weight and space, the Froli modular sleep system, heated floors, and a space-saving folding bathroom sink.
+The Cirrus 920 continues this trend by incorporating several European innovations into the design, including the Alde hydronic heating system, a whisper-quiet water heater furnace combination unit that saves on both weight and space, the Froli modular sleep system, heated floors, and a space-saving folding bathroom sink.
 The spacious 10-foot 1-inch floorplan features a large wet-bath, a large cabover with a north-south queen-size bed and loads of storage, a face-to-face dinette, a massive wardrobe, and a large kitchenette with an attractive two-burner cooktop and a Thetford three-way, 5-cubic foot refrigerator.
 Highlights of this long-bed camper include a custom diamond-plated rear bumper with hose storage, a dual battery compartment, two 20-pound propane tanks, an 8-foot side awning, dual thermopane windows, a 38-gallon fresh water tank, a 32-gallon grey water holding tank, and an 18-gallon black water holding tank.
 NuCamp’s best options include a Maggie roof rack, a 160-watt solar power system, Torklift Glowsteps, a motorized rear awning, and a Lagun swing away table.
 Customers have numerous color choices when ordering a Cirrus camper, including a silver or white exterior with 10 different color accents to match the color of your truck.
 Without a doubt, one of the 12 Best Truck Campers for Sale in 2020.
 Weighs a somewhat hefty 3,530 pounds dry.
 The MSRP of the Cirrus 920 is $39,533.
 Available at top dealerships nationwide.

 7. Alaskan 7 Cabover